slowernews/wisdom-tldr/README.md

 > *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (10th law of power)*

 On improvisation is more productive to say 'yes and' instead of 'yes but'.
 Get rid of ego and add value.
-No judgement.
+No judgment.

+try to hit 10% of your followers instead of trying to hit all of them at the same time.

 networking types: advocates a, boomerang b, celebrities c, drainers d / shark, dolphin, drowner